owid/etl/docs/architecture/workflow/harmonization.md

 ### Using the Grapher admin

-!!! warning

-    This method is not preferred.
-Ideally, you should use the `harmonize` command tool.
+!!! warning "This method is not preferred.
+Instead, consider using the `harmonize` command tool."

 The [owid-grapher](https://github.com/owid/owid-grapher) codebase contains a interactive country harmonization tool that can be accessed at [http://localhost:3030/admin/standardize](http://localhost:3030/admin/standardize) when running the dev server.